elwizard33/Cyberpanel-Server-Wizard-Cleanup/docs/src/content/docs/n8n-setup.md

 You can inspect and version these scripts before running them.

+### Agent-mediated execution, permission gating, and logs

+- When applying, Cyberzard asks for confirmation in interactive mode (or proceed automatically with `--auto-approve`).
+- Scripts are executed through the AI agent's shell tool when available (with a safe fallback to direct execution).
+- An execution log is written next to the script (e.g., `n8n_setup_native.sh.log`) capturing combined output and exit codes.
+- A memory entry is recorded in the chat history DB under the session `n8n` summarizing the run (applied/aborted, mode, paths).

 ## Options reference

 - `--domain TEXT` (required): Root domain, e.g. `example.com`